SabakiHQ/immutable-gametree/README.md

 `<Function>` - The `getId` function will be called to get an id for each appended node.
 It should return a primitive value which is unique for each call.
 Defaults to a simple counter.

-This property will be inherited during mutations.
+This property will be inherited across mutations.

 #### `tree.merger`